anuraag-416/Restaurant-Finder/README.md

 - **Flexibility**: Advanced querying of geospatial data is supported, including things like finding nearby restaurants that are not listed by business owners.
 - **Compatibility**: Overpass works smoothly with OpenStreetMap, which provides consistent and reliable location-based functionality.

-## XP Core Values Maintained by Team

-### Communication
-Effective communication was one of the major principles followed in our project.
-The regular sprint meeting helped to ensure that all the members were on par regarding their tasks and responsibilities.
-Team members had an open discussion of their status regarding progress, issues faced, and planning for the next step.
-This keeps everyone updated and resolves blockers together.
-Consistent communication also smoothed out the integration of the frontend and backend components and ensured our project met its goals efficiently.

-### Simplicity
-We have tried to keep the solutions simple and effective throughout the project.
-This approach included writing clean, modular code that was easy to read, maintain, and modify.
-Database schemas and backend logic were kept straightforward to meet project requirements without adding unnecessary complexity.
-Similarly, our UI was designed with simplicity in mind, ensuring it was intuitive and user-friendly for all roles: users, business owners, and admins.
-This value helped us minimize technical debt and kept the project scalable.

-### Feedback
-The team insisted on continuous feedback for the improvement of individual contributions and overall project quality.
-Continuous code reviews were carried out where every pull request was carefully reviewed before being merged to the main branch.
-Feedback loops during sprints allowed us to refine functionalities, enhance UI/UX designs, and address integration issues between modules.
-This feedback-driven approach would ensure that the project keeps evolving toward meeting user needs and requirements effectively.

-### Respect
-Respect was maintained within the team by valuing each member's ideas and contributions.
-During discussions and sprint retrospectives, everyone was encouraged to share their opinions, which fostered a positive and inclusive environment.
-Each member's expertise was acknowledged, and tasks were assigned based on individual strengths, ensuring that everyone felt valued and motivated to perform their best.

-### Courage
-Courage for this team was taken by owning different challenging tasks and resolving the blockers head-on, like handling complex integrations and performance tuning issues under tight deadlines.
-That means every team member did a jump out of their comfort zones as needed to learn new tools and technologies to make this project meet its technical and functional needs.
-Courage also played into ensuring timely completion of the sprints and overall project outcomes.

 ## Architecture Diagram
 ![Architecture Diagram](images/architecturediag.png)